neicnordic/sensitive-data-archive/README.md

     ```sh
     make integrationtest-sda
     ```
-- Integration test for SDA using POSIX as the storage method:
+- Integration test for SDA using POSIX as the storage backend:
     ```sh
     make integrationtest-sda-posix
     ```
-- Integration test for SDA using S3 as the storage method:
+- Integration test for SDA using S3 as the storage backend:
     ```sh
     make integrationtest-sda-s3
     ```
 - Integration test for SDA including the sync service:
     ```sh
     make integrationtest-sda-sync
+    ```
+#### Running the integration tests without shutting down the services
+This will run the integration tests and keep the services running after the tests are finished.

+- Integration test for SDA using POSIX as the storage backend:
+    ```sh
+    make integrationtest-sda-posix-run
+    ```
+- Integration test for SDA using S3 as the storage backend:
+    ```sh
+    make integrationtest-sda-s3-run
+    ```
+- Integration test for SDA including the sync service:
+    ```sh
+    make integrationtest-sda-sync-run
+    ```

+After that, you will need to shut down the services manually.

+- Shut down services for SDA using POSIX as the storage backend
+    ```sh
+    make integrationtest-sda-posix-down
+    ```
+- Shut down services for SDA using S3 as the storage backend
+    ```sh
+    make integrationtest-sda-s3-down
+    ```
+- Shut down services for SDA including the sync service:
+    ```sh
+    make integrationtest-sda-sync-down
     ```

 ### Linting the Go code